AlexandreDecan/portion/README.md

 [&uparrow; back to top](#python-data-structure-and-operations-for-intervals)
 ### Discrete iteration

-The `iterate` function takes an interval or atomic interval, and returns a generator to iterate over the values of an interval.
+The `iterate` function takes an interval, and returns a generator to iterate over the values of an interval.
 Obviously, as intervals are continuous, it is required to specify the increment `incr` between consecutive values.
 The iteration then starts from the lower bound and ends on the upper one, given they are not excluded by the interval: